Sergey111991KV/thirdServer/README.md

 ## Configuration.
   All configuration are in the src/Config.hs and you need to write in your customization or if need I can rewrite project with change "server.config"
                 log configuration ( logFile - where to write?, logLevelForFile - recording level(Debug, Warning ,Error), logConsole  - is write to console?
-### start bot
+## Start server
   All you need:
      create file "server.config" like file from folder templates
-     replaced:
+  Replaced:
                 "port" with your port
-                "postgres" - with your postgres option
-     take command: stack ghci
+                "postgres" - with your postgres option Take command: stack ghci

 ## Structure of project.